Unveiling Overlooked Performance Variance in Serverless Computing: Introduction

 \section{Introduction}

-Serverless computing is an emerging cloud computing paradigm that frees software engineers from tedious and error-prone infrastructure management.
-It is predicted that serverless computing can be used in 50\% of the global enterprises by 2025~\cite{predictionserverless}.
-Moreover, its market size will increase from $\$$3 billion in 2017 to nearly $\$$22 billion by 2025~\cite{marketreport}.
-To date, serverless computing has been adopted in a wide range of software applications \cite{fouladi2017encoding-18,jiang2021towards-22,shankar2020serverless,muller2020lambada-23}.
-It allows software engineers to focus on the application logic and implement it as a series of event-driven and stateless functions (called \emph{serverless functions}).
-To support the execution of serverless functions, major cloud providers have rolled out serverless platforms, such as AWS Lambda~\cite{aws} and Google Cloud Functions~\cite{google}.
+Serverless computing is a rapidly growing cloud computing paradigm.
+It relieves software developers from the complexities and potential errors of cloud infrastructure management and has been widely adopted in various software applications, such as video processing~\cite{fouladi2017encoding-18}, machine learning~\cite{jiang2021towards-22}, and big data analytics~\cite{muller2020lambada-23}.
+Predictions indicate that by 2025, serverless computing will be adopted by around 50\% of global enterprises~\cite{predictionserverless}.
+Its market size is also expected to skyrocket from \$3 billion in 2017 to \$22 billion by 2025~\cite{marketreport}.

+By allowing software developers to focus on application logic, serverless computing empowers them to develop software applications as event-driven, stateless functions, commonly referred to as \emph{serverless functions}.
+Leading cloud service providers have introduced dedicated serverless platforms to facilitate the execution of serverless functions, including AWS Lambda~\cite{aws} and Google Cloud Functions~\cite{google}.

-The emergence of serverless computing poses new challenges to the development and deployment of software applications, and thus attracts increasing attention from various research communities, such as Software Engineering~\cite{wen2022literature, wen2023FaaSlight}, Operating Systems~\cite{mahgoub2022orion-36, wang2021faasnet-53}, Services Computing~\cite{li2022serverless}, and Computer Networks~\cite{fouladi2017encoding-18}.
-For example, the SE research community has studied a broad range of topics about serverless computing, including its development characteristics~\cite{eismann2021state}, programming frameworks~\cite{bermbach2022auctionwhisk}, application migration~\cite{ristov2020daf}, economic impact~\cite{adzic2017serverless}, testing/debugging~\cite{lenarduzzi2020serverless}, and performance optimization~\cite{wen2023FaaSlight}.
-Among these topics, performance is demonstrated to be the most widely studied~\cite{wen2022literature, li2022serverless, scheuner2020function}.
+The growing presence of serverless computing in software domains has captured the attention of the Software Engineering (SE) field \cite{wen2022literature}.
+The SE community has studied a broad range of topics about serverless computing, including its development characteristics~\cite{eismann2021state}, programming frameworks~\cite{bermbach2022auctionwhisk}, application migration~\cite{ristov2020daf}, economic impact~\cite{adzic2017serverless}, testing/debugging~\cite{lenarduzzi2020serverless}, and performance optimization~\cite{wen2023FaaSlight}.
+Notably, performance has emerged as the most widely studied topic within the serverless computing literature~\cite{wen2022literature}.
+Ensuring accurate and reliable serverless computing performance is critical for research reproducibility and result reliability.